shivanandham/BlogApp/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7

-* System dependencies
+* System dependencies - rails running

-* Configuration
+* Configuration- yarn and node js

-* Database creation
+* Database creation - postgres

-* Database initialization
+* Database initialization - not required

-* How to run the test suite
+* How to run the test suite - start rails server and visit localhost/3000

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...